Home School Agreement

-Each day the front door is opened at 8.30am.
-Children can be left from then onwards as there is an adult supervising in the playground.
-The bell rings at 8.50am and children are collected by their teachers.
-If your child arrives after 8.50am they should sign in as late using our computer entry system.
+Each day the front door is opened at 8.45am.
+Children can be left from then onwards as the children will walk to their classrooms ready for a soft start to their school day.
+If your child arrives after 9.00am they should sign in as late using our computer entry system.
 The office team will then give them a late slip to show to their teacher and record their attendance.

 We encourage our children to be present in school as much as possible.
 We do recognise that there are times when illness prevents children being at school and we ask that parents telephone the school office on 020 3351 4488 before 8.50am on the first day of absence.

 We are not able to authorise holidays in term time.
 If there is an exceptional reason for travelling in term-time you are asked to make an appointment to see the headteacher at the earliest opportunity.

 We have two playgrounds.
 One is at the rear of the school, the other is on the roof and is carefully protected with caging and netting.
 Key Stage 1 children use the lower playground.
 At breaktime and lunchtime Key Stage 2 children are split between the rooftop playground and the lower playground.
 A range of activities are available for the children at these times.

 The children in nursery and reception have their own playgrounds directly outside their classrooms.